Beyond Static Snapshots: A Grounded Evaluation Framework for Language Models at the Agentic Frontier: ISOPro : A Reference Implementation of GCE

-We ablate two of \textsc{ISOPro}'s mechanisms against the full configuration on the scheduling domain, averaging across three seeds (42, 123, 456) with six training iterations each (Table~\ref{tab:ablation}).

-Removing chain-of-thought prompting from training and evaluation drops accuracy to $31.5\% \pm 2.6$ ($-8.3$pp), with the largest losses on T3 Deadline Pressure ($67\% \to 34\%$)---structured reasoning is a substantial contributor on deadline-constrained tiers.
-Removing buffer accumulation, so that each iteration trains only on current-iteration correct traces rather than the accumulated replay buffer, drops accuracy to $27.8\% \pm 13.6$ ($-12.0$pp) and increases seed-to-seed variance nearly $4\times$.
-The implicit-curriculum buffer therefore serves two distinct functions: raising mean accuracy and stabilizing training across seeds (Figure~\ref{fig:ablation}).
-Both ablations leave T2 Resource and T5 Full Composition at 0\%, consistent with the main results---these tiers mark capability boundaries not crossed by any configuration in this compute budget.
+We ablate two of \textsc{ISOPro}'s mechanisms against the full configuration on the Qwen scheduling cell, averaging across three seeds (42, 123, 456).
+Removing chain-of-thought prompting from training and evaluation drops accuracy from $39.8 \pm 3.5\%$ to $31.5 \pm 2.6\%$ ($-8.3$pp), with the largest losses on T3 Deadline Pressure ($67\% \to 34\%$).
+Removing buffer accumulation, so that each iteration trains only on current-iteration correct traces rather than the accumulated replay buffer, drops accuracy to $27.8 \pm 13.6\%$ ($-12.0$pp) and increases seed-to-seed variance nearly $4\times$.
+The implicit-curriculum buffer therefore serves two distinct functions: raising mean accuracy and stabilizing training across seeds.
+A random-LoRA-layer condition reaches $40.7 \pm 2.6\%$ ($+0.9$pp, not significant; see Appendix~\ref{app:lora}).
+Both ablations leave T2 Resource and T5 Full Composition at 0\%, consistent with the main results.